kennethreitz-archive/redi/README.rst

 Ideas
 -----

+- Offer limited type-specific search.
+- Treat objects as dicts.
+- Offer fileobject-like interface to values
+    + useful for iterating

 Everything should be serialized to JSON by default.
+Configurable.

 Example usage ::

-    from redisalchemy import RList, RSet, RList, search, find
+    from redisalchemy import RList, RSet, RString, search, find

     students = RList('dashboard:students')